|

 present, Holmes explains how he figured out who the murderer and hound

 owner was.
-Feeling trapped, Stapleton pulls on gun on everyone, then runs
+Feeling trapped, Stapleton pulls a gun on everyone, and then runs

 out of the house.
 Holmes does not give chase, explaining that the police